Can we search in a sorted linked list in better than O(n) time?

 Can we do better?

 The time complexity of skip lists can be reduced further by adding more layers.
-In fact, the time complexity of search, insert and delete can become O(Logn) in average case.
+In fact, the time complexity of search, insert and delete can become O(Logn) in average case with O(n) extra space.
 We will soon be publishing more posts on Skip Lists.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.